guanquann/Stocksera/scheduled_tasks/README.md

 | Finnhub        | https://finnhub.io/                                 |
 | Gmail -optional| https://realpython.com/python-send-email/           |

-You can view a sample of the database in <a href="https://drive.google.com/drive/folders/1qR7ssxnNzOUuvYCWR-kEajyoRoGKjbcT?usp=sharing">this</a> Google Drive link.
-- Transfer graph_chart folder to static directory.
-- Transfer database folder to the main parent directory.

 ### NOTE: FOR FREQUENCY TO RUN THE SCRIPTS, SCROLL DOWN TO THE BOTTOM.

 #### scheduled_tasks/reddit/stocks/scrape_trending_posts.py